aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 {{% alert color="primary" %}}

 Sometimes, you want to access a worksheet from a chart's reference.
-Aspose.Cells provides the [**Chart.getWorksheet()**](https://reference.aspose.com/cells/nodejs-cpp/chart/#getWorksheet--) property which returns the reference of the worksheet that contains the chart.
+Aspose.Cells provides the **Chart.getWorksheet()** property, which returns the reference of the worksheet that contains the chart.

 {{% /alert %}}

-The following example shows how to use the [**Chart.getWorksheet()**](https://reference.aspose.com/cells/nodejs-cpp/chart/#getWorksheet--) property.
+The following example shows how to use the **Chart.getWorksheet()** property.
 The code first prints the name of the worksheet, then accesses the first chart on the worksheet.
-It then prints the worksheet name again, using the [**Chart.getWorksheet()**](https://reference.aspose.com/cells/nodejs-cpp/chart/#getWorksheet--) property.
+It then prints the worksheet name again, using the **Chart.getWorksheet()** property.

 ```javascript
 const path = require("path");